crypt0ph/CLI_APP/README.md

 # hexawareCLI
-Collection of shell files to initiate different processes and provide custom commands.
+Collection of shell files to initiate different processes and provide custom commands for the HexawareCLI application.